 John Augustine Washington

 The American Revolution War in the 1770s and 1780s was, of course, a very tense period in the Northern Neck.
 Battles between the British and the Americans took place on Northern Neck land, e.g., at the Richmond and Northumberland County courthouses and along the Coan River in Northumberland County.
 Because of the waterways surrounding the Northern Neck (e.g., two major rivers and the Chesapeake Bay), the Northern Neck had a unique involvement in naval operations during the Revolution War.
-Rodham Kenner (Kenner is an ancestor family name) was a crew member on the , defending coaster waters.
+Rodham Kenner (Kenner is an ancestor family name; Rodham is believed to be the grandson of Col Rodham Kenner, 1671-1706, who is in my ancestor tables in Section 1, Introduction, above) was a crew member on the Protector, defending coaster waters.

 The following table shows those names that are on a list of Virginians who participated in the Revolution War.
-These are only names that were associated with Northern Neck Counties and also have last names focused on in the Section X, Ancestors Living in the Northern Neck in the 1600s and 1700s – Ball, Carter, Champe, Claughton, Cralle, Garner, and Washington.
+These are only names that were associated with Northern Neck Counties and also have last names as those males ancestors written about in the Section X, Ancestors Living in the Northern Neck in the 1600s and 1700s – Ball, Carter, Champe, Claughton, Cralle, Garner, and Washington.
 Many names had no county association, so the following table is likely incomplete.

 Northern Neck Revolution War Participants with Ancestor Last Names